eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 		* Parallel hypergraph decomposition for analysis of intelligence data
 	- An ideal candidate will have solid intellectual ability, motivation, and a strong history of achievement.
 Strong math, programming and engineering skills, as well as excellent oral and written communication skills, are desired.
 Serious consideration will be given to candidates with a firm math background, knowledge of network security, and/or knowledge of compilers.
 Passion for Computer Science research and application is a huge plus.
 Genuine interest in the spectrum of Reservoir’s projects is key, and the flexibility to move among them is essential.
 + skill set:
+	- Intel Architecture, Graphics, and Software (IAGS) brings Intel's technical strategy to life.
+We have embraced the new reality of competing at a product and solution level—not just a transistor one.
+We take pride in reshaping the status quo and thinking exponentially to achieve what's never been done before.
+We've also built a culture of continuous learning and persistent leadership that provides opportunities to practice until perfection and filter ambitious ideas into execution.
+	- In this position, you will develop compiler technology as the primary job function;  You will Design, develop, debug & test compiler software and programming languages e.g. advanced compiler optimizations and features specific for Intel Architectures, parallelization and vectorization through compilers, new programming languages support.
+May work directly with hardware design team, companies and communities developing compilers, participate in language and standard groups.
+	- Master's Degree in Computer science or Computer Engineering or Electrical Engineering with 4+ years of experience or PhD in Computer Science, Computer Engineering or Electrical Engineering or a related field with 2+ years of experience.
+	- 5+ years of experience with:
+		* Experience in C/C++
+		* object-oriented programming
+		* data structures
+		* compiler theory
+	- 2+ years of experience with compiler development
+	- 1+ years of experience with LLVM compiler development
+	- Knowledge of x86 instruction set architecture and Advanced Vector Extensions (AVX)
+	- Experience with vectorization and parallel programming models such as OpenMP and/or SYCL and/or GPU programming
++ skill set:
+	- The Data Center Group (DCG) is at the heart of Intel’s transformation from a PC company to a company that runs the cloud and billions of smart, connected computing devices.
+The data center is the underpinning for every data-driven service, from artificial intelligence to 5G to high-performance computing, and DCG delivers the products and technologies—spanning software, processors, storage, I/O, and networking solutions—that fuel cloud, communications, enterprise, and government data centers around the world.
+	- In this position, you will develop compiler technology as the primary job function.
+You will design, develop, debug & test compiler software, e.g. advanced compiler optimizations and features specific for Intel Architectures, parallelization and vectorization through compilers, new programming language support.
+You might work directly with hardware design teams, companies and communities developing compilers and, participate in language and standard groups.
+	- Bachelor’s degree in Computer Science, Computer Engineering,  Electrical Engineering or a related discipline with 8+ years of experience or a Master's Degree in Computer science, Computer Engineering or Electrical Engineering with 6+ years of experience or a PhD in Computer Science, Computer Engineering, Electrical Engineering or a related field with 4+ years of experience.
+	- 5+ years of experience with:
+		* C/C++
+		* object-oriented programming
+		* data structures
+		* compiler theory
+	- 3+ years of experience with compiler development
+	- 3+ years of experience with LLVM compiler development
+	- Knowledge of x86 instruction set architecture and Advanced Vector Extensions (AVX)
+	- Experience with vectorization and parallel programming models such as OpenMP and/or SYCL and/or GPU programming
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.